faheem-afk/Gurgaon-Real-Estate-/README.md

-Here’s your cleaned, professional, and well-formatted README.md version in GitHub-friendly Markdown:

-⸻

 # 🏙️ Gurgaon Real Estate Price Prediction

 This project aims to predict property prices in **Gurgaon, India**, using a machine learning pipeline trained on real estate data scraped from **99acres.com**.